-Spires, Shires & Shakespeare - Combine a day trip from London with a visit to the University city of Oxford, with its dreaming spires and secluded cloisters, a chance to see the birthplace of the great writer William Shakespeare, and his home town of Stratford-upon-Avon and wrap it all up with a meander around the country lanes and beautiful villages of The Cotswolds.
+Spires, Shires & Shakespeare - Combine a day trip from London with a visit to the University city of Oxford, with its dreaming spires and secluded cloisters, a chance to see the birthplace of the great writer William Shakespeare and his home town of Stratford-upon-Avon, and a meander around the country lanes and beautiful villages of The Cotswolds.

 Small group day trip - maximum 16 people per tour